awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ## Accessing a service through an interface endpoint<a name="access-service-though-endpoint"></a>

 After you've created an interface endpoint, you can submit requests to the supported service via an endpoint URL\.
 You can use the following:
-+ If you have enabled private DNS for the endpoint \(a private hosted zone; applicable to AWS services and AWS Marketplace Partner services only\), the default DNS hostname for the AWS service for the Region\.
++ If you have turned on private DNS for the endpoint \(a private hosted zone; applicable to AWS services and AWS Marketplace Partner services only\), the default DNS hostname for the AWS service for the Region\.
 For example, `ec2.us-east-1.amazonaws.com`\.
+**Important**
+Private DNS is not supported for Amazon S3 interface endpoints\.
 + The endpoint\-specific Regional DNS hostname that we generate for the interface endpoint\.
 The hostname includes a unique endpoint identifier, service identifier, the Region, and `vpce.amazonaws.com` in its name\.
 For example, `vpce-0fe5b17a0707d6abc-29p5708s.ec2.us-east-1.vpce.amazonaws.com`\.
 + The endpoint\-specific zonal DNS hostname that we generate for each Availability Zone in which the endpoint is available\.
 The hostname includes the Availability Zone in its name\.
 For example, `vpce-0fe5b17a0707d6abc-29p5708s-us-east-1a.ec2.us-east-1.vpce.amazonaws.com`\.
 You might use this option if your architecture isolates Availability Zones \(for example, for fault containment or to reduce Regional data transfer costs\)\.